ava-labs/hypersdk/README.md

 transaction).

-It is important to note that the resource precomputation can be quite pessimistic (i.e. assumes the worse) and can lead to the maximum fee for a transaction being ~2x as large as the fee it uses on-chain (depending on the usage of cold/warm storage, as discussed later).
+It is important to note that the resource precomputation can be quite pessimistic (i.e. assumes the worst) and can lead to the maximum fee for a transaction being ~2x as large as the fee it uses on-chain (depending on the usage of cold/warm storage, as discussed later).
 In practice, this means that accounts may need a larger balance than they otherwise